-In the novel "September", the author conveys in detail the spiritual world of the characters and their feelings.
-The writer does not reduce the forbidden love described to the level of physical betrayal.
+In the novel September, the author conveys in detail the spiritual world of the characters and their feelings.
+The writer does not reduce the forbidden love to the level of physical betrayal.
 The feelings portrayed by Mehmed Rauf are based on a spiritual connection between the two, which gives moral and spiritual stature to the characters.
-Betrayal at the level of thought and feeling, tormenting remorse, a constant struggle with oneself, feelings and emotions, self-sacrific,e and victory are the issues that a reader encounters in the novel.
-The manifestation of the rare spiritual aptitude of the characters of the novel is to overcome betrayal, but at the same time remain honest and faithful to forbidden love.
+Betrayal at the level of thought and feeling, tormenting remorse, a constant struggle with oneself, feelings and emotions, self-sacrifice and victory are the issues that a reader encounters in the novel.
+The manifestation of the rare spiritual aptitude of the characters of the novel is to overcome betrayal, but at the same time, remain honest and faithful to forbidden love.

-One of the main characteristics of the literature of "Servet -i Funun" is a tragedy, which is often found in the novels of this period.
+Prioritizing close interaction between the characters and nature, Naturalism, on the other hand disregards the role of fiction narrative, while Servet-i Funun uses rich and rather complex literary language, which was incomprehensible for the broad masses at that time.
+Experimental realism addresses different aspects of human lives, such as history, culture and social class; all these themes are well presented in the novel.
+Therefore, the novel echoes the historical changes within the society, affecting its economic, social and moral aspects.
+One of the main characteristics of the literature of Servet -i Funun is a tragedy, which is often found in the novels of this period.
 It is not surprising that Suad remains alone in the burning tower, where she seems to be waiting passively to be "purified" by the flames of fire and Nejib shares the solemn fate of Suad.
 Thus, at the end of the novel, the characters who disappeared in the flames, sacrifice themselves to love.
-Considering that in the tragic novels of the mentioned literary period death is assigned the function of atonement for sin and, in a way, a purifier of sins, in the eyes of an empathetic reader, the characters of the novel "September" are forgiven for their "misdeeds".
+Considering that in the tragic novels of the mentioned literary period, death is assigned the function of atonement for sin and, in a way, a purifier of sins, in the eyes of an empathetic reader, the characters of the novel September are forgiven for their "misdeeds".